Custom Textures for Minecraft 1.21.4+

-Step 1: Create folder
+Step 1: Create Resource Pack Folder

-Step 2: Create basic files
+Step 2: Create Pack Metadata Files

 {